philips-software/spdx-builder/README.md

 `java -jar convert2spdx.jar --help`

 ## TO DO List
+- Include hierarchical relations between packages in the SPDX output based on the ORT dependency tree.
+(Should therefore capture which component is the product itself.)
-- Support a list of licenses scanned from files
+- Support a list of licenses scanned from files (instead of a single statement)
+- Pass checksum to scanner and SPDX report
 - Support non-SPDX licenses (in input and output)
 - Support SPDX RDF/XML output format